CodeScop/Oge-Mai-Field-Guide/desertresources.md

-LAST UPDATED 13 APR 2020
+LAST UPDATED 25 APR 2020

 Summary of everything available in the DESERT.
 (Yes, now including Shrine of Ages!)
 Abbreviations:

 - FOREST = see the Forest Resources, because this is info you can only use in the Forest Region
+- HuntS1 = Hunt for the Ancients Season 1
+- HuntS2 = Hunt for the Ancients Season 2
 - 3PC = Three Points Crossing
 - Gansu = Gansu Watering Hole
 - Dig = Dig Site